The Devil and Daniel Webster (film): Plot

-In 1840 in New Hampshire, Jabez Stone, a poor kindhearted farmer, is broke and plagued by bad luck.
+In 1840 New Hampshire, Jabez Stone, a poor kindhearted farmer, is broke and plagued by bad luck.
 After a series of mishaps, he impulsively declares that he would sell his soul to the Devil for two cents, and moments later, the Devil appears, calling himself Mr. Scratch.
 He appears to offer Jabez a bargain: if he sells his soul, he will reap seven years of good luck and prosperity.
 Scratch tempts Jabez by magically revealing a hoard of Hessian gold coins, causing Jabez to sign the contract.
 He begins his new life with hope, paying off his debts and buying new tools and supplies.
 While the women are shopping, Jabez meets and becomes friends with the celebrated congressman, lawyer and orator Daniel Webster, a friend of his wife's family and a beloved figure who champions the cause of the poor farmers.
 Mr. Scratch is also tempting Webster to sell his soul in return for fulfilling his ambition to become president of the United States.

 As time passes, Jabez's increasing wealth begins to change him.
 He ensnares his desperate neighbors with onerous financial contracts, slowly alienating his devoted wife, Mary, and his pious mother.
 Later, as the townspeople celebrate the harvest in Jabez's barn, Mary gives birth to their first child, whom they name Daniel in honor of Mr. Webster, but minutes later, Jabez discovers the local girl they had hired as a maid has vanished, replaced by the beautiful and sinister Belle, sent by Mr. Scratch.
 She bewitches Jabez, driving a wedge between him and Mary.
 As Daniel grows, he too falls under Belle's influence, and she turns him into a spoiled, disobedient brat.